-For further information about Sabbaticals, SSMs are required to contact the Diocesan Director of Ministry in the first instance, as any sabbatical must be agreed at Diocesan level, rather than simply between the SSM and their Incumbent / Priest-in-Charge / Parish.
-Equally, the Sabbatical should have an agreed focus and desired outcome, mutually agreed between the Director of Ministry, the SSM and in some cases, the Parish.
+For further information about Sabbaticals, SSMs are required to contact the Diocesan Ministry Team in the first instance, as any sabbatical must be agreed at Diocesan level, rather than simply between the SSM and their Incumbent / Priest-in-Charge / Parish.
+Equally, the Sabbatical should have an agreed focus and desired outcome, mutually agreed between the Ministry Team, the SSM and in some cases, the Parish.